Adri-Armida/Angular2-FootballStats/README.md

 3. Command window 3: `ng build -w`: build the project and keep watching the files for changes
 4. Command window 4: `npm start`: run Express server
 5. Go to [localhost:3000](http://localhost:3000)
 5. Split in two windows: Administracion and default view (user view).
-Make updates on "Resultados" or "Clasificacion" for view changes on user view  in real time.
+Make updates on "Resultados" or "Clasificacion" for watching changes on user view  in real time.
 (Waiting for 5 s. to watch the changes)